b005t3r/Starling-Extension-BatchRenderer/README.md

   <dt>Custom DisplayObjects</dt>
   <dd>This is of course possible to do using only Starling, but with BatchRenderer you'll be able to do it easier and quicker.
 Plus you won't be limited to Starling's vertex format, which can only hold position, UVs and color data.</dd>
   <dt>Blend modes impossible to set up with simple setBlendFactors() call</dt>
   <dd>Some blend modes are impossible to do by just setting the Stage3D blend factors.
-Overlay is a good example> It's a mix of multiply and screen, and the decision which one should be used is made based on bottom layer's pixel value.
+Overlay is a good example: It's a mix of multiply and screen, and the decision which one should be used is made based on bottom layer's pixel value.
 Stage3D can't do that for you, but a custom renderer can.</dd>
   <dt>Algorithms that make use of GPU's parallel processing</dt>
   <dd>Probably something like this is a good example: https://github.com/mattdesl/lwjgl-basics/wiki/2D-Pixel-Perfect-Shadows</dd>
 </dl>